Observability is at a crossroads

 As data volumes continue to grow, the industry faces a defining question:

-How do we scale observability without compromise?
+How do we scale observability without sacrificing data retention, query performance, or coverage?

 Do we keep trimming data to fit the cost model?